-What is Short Term Disability Insurance and Why is it Important?
+What is Short Term Disability Insurance?
+Here’s What Qualifies & How it Works

 When people think of Disability Insurance, their first thought is often the more permanent disabilities covered by Long Term Disability (LTD) Insurance.

 What is Long Term Disability Insurance and How Does it Work?

 But what if you’re only temporarily disabled, say for a period of only a few weeks?
 You’ll still be off work and unable to make an income, but unable to qualify for LTD.

 That’s where Short Term Disability (STD) Insurance comes in.

 Short Term Disability (STD) Insurance provides income for a covered plan member when they are unable to work for a short period of time due to hospitalization, an accident, or becoming ill.

 Why Should Employers Offer Short Term Disability Insurance?

 Provide Income Replacement